AmaiKinono/puni/README.md

       (puni-kill-active-region)
     (and
      (puni-soft-delete-by-move
-       ;; FUNC: `puni-soft-delete-by-move` softly deletes the region between ;; cursor and the position after calling FUNC.
+       ;; FUNC: `puni-soft-delete-by-move` softly deletes the region from ;; cursor to the position after calling FUNC.
        (lambda ()
          (if (eolp) (forward-line) (end-of-line)))
        ;; STRICT-SEXP: More on this later.